 The Celtic Ragas Band has given a series of multimedia ‘Concert for India’s Environment’ in India over the past few years.
 These aim to raise awareness about the many difficulties facing the natural and human environment in India because of unrestrained ‘development’.
 These have also turned me into a filmmaker with my films ‘Concert for India’s Environment’, the ‘Smiles From Off the Road’ series and ‘Green Ragas’.

 I spent many satisfying days deep in the Indian wilderness collecting wildlife footage for these, and travelled to some remote places for interviews and shots of the people who live around and depend on the wilderness.

 After four years of living in Auckland, New Zealand (while my Israeli partner Naveena trained as a midwife) I moved to Goa in August 2007, where my daughter, Koyal, was born in 2009.

-The following six years saw my development as a wildlife filmmaker (Birds of Goa, Kumaon etc), the creation of the multimedia environmental awareness band ‘Green Ragas’(performances at Delhi Commonwealth Games, 2010, Earth Day etc) and my initiation of the ‘Assagao Mehfil’, a performance space in Goa (now, 2016, in its 30th edition).
+The following six years saw my development as a wildlife filmmaker (Birds of Goa, Kumaon etc), the creation of the multimedia environmental awareness band ‘Green Ragas’(performances at Delhi Commonwealth Games, 2010, Earth Day etc) and my initiation of the ‘Assagao Mehfil’, a performance space in Goa (now, 2019, in its 50th edition!).

-In 2014 we returned to live in Auckland, where my focus includes growing a huge organic garden.
+In 2014 we returned to live in Auckland, where organic gardening, bee-keeping and exploring living off grid became my focus.